 Calculating Your Need

-If you want a simple solution to this question, think replacing lost income.
-Remember, the minimum amount that you should carry is enough to pay off all debts.
-Life Ant also provides a Life Insurance Calculator for your convenience.
-If you still have questions, we advice that you talk to a financial advisor.
-Remember, you can always get quotes for different amounts of insurance from Life Ant, which may help you decide what is affordable for you.
+Remember, the minimum amount that you should carry is enough to pay off all debts, but ultimately an official methodology to determine needs should be used.
+If you still have questions, you should speak with a financial advisor.
+You can always get quotes for different amounts of insurance, and compare the prices across companies, which may help you decide what is affordable for you.